gfragi/gfragi.github.io/_projects/9_course.md

 ---
 layout: page
 title: Technology Economics Investment Valuation
-description: The course concerns the development of a systematic methodology for the necessary subject of investment appraisal and techno-economic analysis for a new project, as well as for the conversion, improvement or extension of an existing one, with reference to the field of Information and Communication Technologies (ICT).
+description: The course concerns the development of a systematic methodology for the necessary subject of investment appraisal and techno-economic analysis for a new project or a new technology.
+It is based on the principles of financial analysis and the theory of decision making under uncertainty.
 img: assets/img/tech-invest.jpeg
 importance: 3
 category: postgraduate